Battle of Crécy: English army

 The longbow used by the English and Welsh archers was unique to them; it took up to ten years to master and could discharge up to ten arrows per minute well over 300 m.
-A computer analysis in 2017 demonstrated that heavy bodkin point arrows could penetrate typical plate armour of the time at 225 m.
+A computer analysis in 2017 by Warsaw University of Technology demonstrated that heavy bodkin point arrows could penetrate typical plate armour of the time at 225 m.
 The depth of penetration would be slight at that range; predicted penetration increased as the range closed or against armour of less than the best quality available at the time.
 Contemporary sources speak of arrows frequently piercing armour.
 Archers carried one quiver of 24 arrows as standard.
 During the morning of the battle, they were each issued two more quivers, for a total of 72 arrows per man.
 This was sufficient for perhaps fifteen minutes' shooting at the maximum rate, although as the battle wore on the rate would slow.
 Regular resupply of ammunition would be required from the wagons to the rear; the archers would also venture forward during pauses in the fighting to retrieve arrows.
 Modern historians suggest that half a million arrows could have been shot during the battle.

 The English army was also equipped with several types of gunpowder weapons, in unknown numbers: small guns firing lead balls; ribauldequins firing either metal arrows or grapeshot; and bombards, an early form of cannon firing metal balls 3+1/4 to 3+5/8 in in diameter.
 Contemporary accounts and modern historians differ as to what types of these weapons and how many were present at Crécy, but several iron balls compatible with the bombard ammunition have since been retrieved from the site of the battle.